 The Town’s approach seemed to boil down to a few key aspects:

 - If they had all the documents used in the operations and maintenance department, they could step in and run things as well as Liberty Utilities does.

 - If all the current employees stay with the utility after the takeover, operations will continue as normal.

 - Liberty Utilities has not upgraded some of the infrastructure, making them bad owners.

 - Liberty Utilities is not maintaining some of the infrastructure, making them bad operators.

 - There is such a groundswell of demand for this takeover that the town council was compelled to act.

 Let’s look at each of these in turn.

 During the cross-examination of Carol Thomas-Keefer, who supervises operations and maintenance for Liberty Utilities, the Town’s attorney seemed to be probing for information on the location of all the documents needed to operate and maintain the system.
-This implies that the Town has no independent ability to do so, especially given that the panoply of employees they once falsely claimed would be able to run the water utilities have all left.
+This implies that the Town has no independent ability to do so, especially given that the panoply of Town employees they once falsely claimed would be able to run the water utilities have all left.
 There is no one with the possible exception of Town Manager Doug Robertson with sufficient water utility experience to do anything substantive in terms of running a water utility.